UPDATED FOR 2016

 203-834-1143; firstname.lastname@example.org; www.amblerfarm.org

+Experience the New England tradition of turning sap into syrup.
 Learn about the Native American origin of maple syrup, followed by how the farm boils the sap down to make maple syrup.
-Then enjoy a taste of it over vanilla ice cream. $10 per person, $20 per family.
+Then enjoy a taste of it over vanilla ice cream.
+Event is FREE.

 Great Brook Sugar House at Sullivan Farm